miroslavmyrha/cypress-testrail-turbo-reporter/README.md

 ## Usage example

-- Here are a few ways to use it:
+Here are a few ways to use it.

-Setting up your Testrail installation:

-- Testcases with Case ID´s are created
+- Testcases with Case ID´s are created:

 ![image](https://github.com/miroslavkadidlo/cypress-testrail-turbo-reporter/assets/16743203/6703a57c-afae-45cb-a79e-7d7529c95cda)

 ```bash